 Students graduating with the Concentration or Minor in Writing and Rhetoric will be given the option of joining the "Graduation Pledge Alliance."
 Initiated at Humboldt State University in California and now a part of the graduation ceremonies at over 100 colleges and universities, the pledge affirms a commitment to principles of social and environmental responsibility in the graduates' professional work and writing.

 Finally, the rapid, worldwide "digitalization" of writing and discourse calls for familiarity with the electronic media involved in text production and dissemination.
-The Concentration and Minor described here is built on an infrastructure of the latest computer hardware and software.
+The Concentration and Minor described here are built on an infrastructure of the latest computer hardware and software.
 Such technical knowledge is paramount for any effective communicator today.

-As an interdisciplinary program with courses from the Departments of English and Communication, the Program in Writing and Rhetoric offers students opportunities to gain significant experience in a range of writing environments as well as knowledge of the rhetorical framework constituting professional, aesthetic and everyday writing.
+As an interdisciplinary program with courses from the Departments of English and Communication, the Program in Writing and Rhetoric offers students opportunities to gain significant experience in a range of writing environments as well as knowledge of the rhetorical framework constituting professional, aesthetic, and everyday writing.
 The program will allow students who want to pursue study in writing and communication to do so in a focused and comprehensive way with examination of the theoretical, historical, and philosophical aspects of these disciplines.